em/gcanvas/readme.md

 #### Properties

-* `context.toolDiameter` This must be set for fill() to work because it has to calculate tool offsets. stroke() only requires toolDiameter if align is not center.
+* `ctx.toolDiameter` This must be set for fill() to work because it has to calculate tool offsets. stroke() only requires toolDiameter if align is not center.

-* `context.depth` Specifies the total Z depth to cut into the work relative to `context.top`.
+* `ctx.depth` Specifies the total depth to cut into the work.
 If not set the Z axis never changes.

-* `context.depthOfCut` Specifies an incrementing depth of cut in layers up to `context.depth`.
+* `ctx.depthOfCut` Specifies an incrementing depth of cut in layers up to `ctx.depth`.

-* `context.top` The Z offset to the top of work surface.
+* `ctx.top` The Z offset to the top of work surface.
 When this is set all cuts with plunge down to this depth before spiraling to their full depth.
 Use cautiously.
 If the actual work surface is closer this will break tools.

-* `context.feed` Sets the feedrate by sending a single F command.
+* `ctx.feed` Sets the feedrate by sending a single F command.

-* `context.speed` Sets the spindle speed by sending a single S command.
+* `ctx.speed` Sets the spindle speed by sending a single S command.

-* `context.coolant` Can be true, false, "mist" (M07) or "flood" (M08).
+* `ctx.coolant` Can be true, false, "mist" (M07) or "flood" (M08).
 True defaults to "flood".

-* `context.align` Can be 'inner', 'outer', or 'center' (default).
+* `ctx.align` Can be 'inner', 'outer', or 'center' (default).
 Non-center alignment closes the path.

-* `context.atc` Auto tool change.
-Sends `M06 T{context.atc}`.
+* `ctx.atc` Auto tool change.
+Sends `M06 T{ctx.atc}`.
 Make sure you update toolDiameter.

 #### Methods